PippleCultist/HoloCureMultiplayerMod/README.md

 - Run `AurieManager.exe` and uninstall Aurie from `HoloCure.exe`
     - The latest version of Aurie is moving away from AurieManager and is instead patching the game to run the mods.
 This has the benefit of not requiring admin privileges anymore and easily disabling mods by deleting the mods folder or replacing the original exe without crashing.
 # Normal installation steps
-- Download `HoloCureMultiplayerMod.dll`, `HoloCureMenuMod.dll`, `CallbackManagerMod.dll`, `AurieCore.dll`, and `YYToolkit.dll` from the latest version of the mod https://github.com/PippleCultist/HoloCureMultiplayerMod/releases
+- Download `HoloCureMultiplayerMod.dll`, `HoloCureMenuMod.dll`, and `CallbackManagerMod.dll` from the latest version of the mod https://github.com/PippleCultist/HoloCureMultiplayerMod/releases
 - Download `AurieInstaller.exe` from the latest version of Aurie https://github.com/AurieFramework/Aurie/releases
 - Launch `AurieInstaller.exe`, click `Find my game!`, and select `HoloCure.exe`
     - You can find `HoloCure.exe` through Steam by clicking `Browse local files`
 - Click `Confirm Version`
 - Go to the `mods` folder where `HoloCure.exe` is located and locate the `Aurie` folder and `Native` folder.
-    - In the `Aurie` folder, replace `YYToolkit.dll` and copy over `HoloCureMultiplayerMod.dll`, `CallbackManagerMod.dll`, and `HoloCureMenuMod.dll`
+    - In the `Aurie` folder, copy over `HoloCureMultiplayerMod.dll`, `CallbackManagerMod.dll`, and `HoloCureMenuMod.dll`
-    - In the `Native` folder, replace `AurieCore.dll`
 - Running the game either using the executable or through Steam should now launch the mods as well
 ## Common Issues
 - If you deleted the mods folder and are seeing `Missing game executable`, you most likely didn't click `Uninstall Aurie` in AurieManager before deleting the folder.
 To fix this issue, uninstall Aurie through AurieManager.
-- If you get issues saying `Missing game executable` when trying to run the game, it's likely that Windows Defender or your antivirus is blocking `AurieLoader.exe` from installing.
-Try putting it in the whitelist or manually downloading it from `https://github.com/AurieFramework/Aurie/releases` and putting it in the mods folder.
-- If you get an issue saying `Creating instance for non-existing object: -1`, it's likely that's due to clicking to skip the intro screen before the mod has fully loaded.
-I'll work on fixing it, but it should work if you wait for a few seconds before clicking to skip the intro screen.
 ## Playing LAN Multiplayer
 - Press `Play` on the title screen
 - Press `Multiplayer`